Sussex-Neuroscience/many_pinetime_heartbeats/Documentation/Legacy/Readme.md

     * **Heart Rate Data** is interpreted as an 8-bit integer array.
     * **Step Count Data** and **Raw Motion Data** are interpreted as 16-bit integer arrays.
   * **Error Handling**: The script includes error handling to catch instances where a device is not found.
 If the connection fails, an error message is output to the user indicating which device could not be connected.
   * **Output**: The script prints the heart rate, step count, and raw motion data to the console.
-This output helps verify that the data is being correctly retrieved and processed. <br>
+This output helps verify that the data is being correctly retrieved and processed.
+* **Usage**:
+  * The script ensures that the software can communicate with Pinetime watches and correctly retrieve the required data.
+It is useful for debugging and verifying that the connection logic and data processing are functioning as expected.<br>
 ### [Multiple devices](https://github.com/KeaganKozlowski/many_pinetime_heartbeats/blob/main/legacy/multiple_devices.py)
+* **Purpose**: The script allows multiple Pinetime watches to connect to the software simultaneously, enabling the collection of data from several devices at once.
+This script is crucial for scenarios where data needs to be gathered concurrently from multiple sources.
+* **Functionality**:
+  * **Connecting to Multiple Devices**: The script attempts to connect to a list of Pinetime watches, each identified by its Bluetooth address.
+The addresses are provided as input, and the script runs asynchronously to manage multiple connections at the same time.
+  * **Notifications and Data Handling**:
+    * Once connected, the script starts listening for notifications on a specified GATT characteristic (in this case, the step count, identified by STEP_COUNT_UUID).
+    * A callback function is defined (callback) that is triggered whenever new data is received from the connected watch.
+The function prints out the characteristics and the received data.
+  * **Error Handling**:
+    * If the connection to a device fails or an error occurs during the notification process, the script catches and prints the exception.
+This is important for debugging issues with specific devices or connectivity.
+  * **Asynchronous Execution**:
+    * The main() function uses asyncio.gather() to run the connection process for all devices concurrently.
+This allows the script to handle multiple connections in parallel, improving efficiency and ensuring that all devices are managed simultaneously.
+* **Usage**:
+  * The script is ideal for testing and development scenarios where multiple Pinetime watches need to be connected and monitored at the same time.
+It allows developers to observe how multiple devices behave and ensure that the software can handle concurrent connections and data streams effectively.
 ### [Many devices](https://github.com/KeaganKozlowski/many_pinetime_heartbeats/blob/main/legacy/many_devices.py)
 ### [Main](https://github.com/KeaganKozlowski/many_pinetime_heartbeats/blob/main/legacy/main.py)